 Lymphedema is a disease caused by the breakdown of or damage to the lymph node and it causes swelling in the arms and legs.
 In general, the cause of the problem arises from a cancer treatment that targets the lymph node.
-Your lymph node is part of your immune system and when there are problems with the lymph node, swelling is the direct result.
-The blockage is the key problem, fluid from the lymph is prevented from draining and that is where the swelling comes from and how a Lymphedema Compression Pump help.
+Additionally, your lymph node is part of your immune system and when there are problems with the lymph node, swelling is the direct result.
+Blockage causes lymph fluid to accumulate, leading to swelling.
+Lymphedema Compression Pump helps by promoting drainage.

 - Changes in your skin: The skin in the affected areas hardens and becomes thicker.
-This condition is referred to as fibrosis
+We call this condition fibrosis.

 The problem swelling ranges from slight changes that are hardly noticeable to a bloated look that makes your limbs difficult to use.